-Revitalizing Washington Dulles International Airport
+Background: Dulles International Airport

 MWAA: The Institutional Framework

-Most critically for any privatization scenario, 49 United States Code Section 47134, part of the Airport Improvement Program provisions, requires that any privatization of an airport receiving federal grants (which includes all major US airports under FAA infrastructure grants) must be approved by 65% of airlines by number AND by landed weight.
-At Dulles, this effectively grants United Airlines veto power over any privatization transaction.
-This is not a theoretical constraint; it is a mandatory legal requirement.
+For any privatization scenario, 49 United States Code Section 47134, part of the Airport Improvement Program provisions, requires that any privatization of an airport receiving federal grants (which includes all US airports with significant federal funding) must be approved by airlines representing at least 65% of the total landed weight.
+At Dulles, per 49 USC 47134 with United=70% landed weight (MWAA 2024), its support would be necessary for any privatization transaction to proceed.
+This is a mandatory legal requirement under 49 USC 47134.

 The RFI: Process and Procedure

-On December 4, 2025, the U.S. Department of Transportation, under Secretary Sean Duffy, published a Request for Information regarding the future of Washington Dulles International Airport in the Federal Register (Docket DOT-OST-2025-1887).
+On December 5, 2025, the U.S. Department of Transportation, under Secretary Sean Duffy, published a Request for Information regarding the future of Washington Dulles International Airport in the Federal Register (Docket DOT-OST-2025-1887).
 The RFI was not a Request for Proposals—it carried no procurement obligation, conferred no preference or advantage on any respondent, and did not indicate a predetermined outcome or favored approach.
 Instead, it was explicitly framed as an information-gathering exercise to understand market appetite, technical feasibility, and financial viability of various redevelopment scenarios.

 The RFI posed six substantive questions: (1) What are potential design and redevelopment concepts for Dulles?
 (2) What are detailed cost estimates for various scenarios?
 (3) What financing models, including private investment, could support such development?
 (4) What timeline is realistic for such a program?
 (5) What are the constraints imposed by MWAA's institutional structure, the DOT lease, airline agreements, and Congressional limitations?
 (6) How can operational disruption be mitigated during any redevelopment program?